FernandoGMorales/grails.app.test/README.txt

 PostgreSQL: http://www.postgresql.org/download/ (I've installed version 9.1)
 *The installation and management of the DB will depend on the OS.
 Please refer to the link above before to preceed.

-1) Start the PostgreSQL DB server
+1) Clone the git repo or download and unzip the file pricyprizer.zip git clone https://github.com/YerbaMate/grails.app.test.git
-2) Start a PostgreSQL client, psql is included in the distro
+2) Start the PostgreSQL DB server
-3) From the PostgreSQL client run the following script:
+3) Start a PostgreSQL client, psql is included in the distro
-	/script/pricy_prizer_db.sql
+4) From the PostgreSQL client run the following script:
-4) Clone the git repo or download and unzip the file pricyprizer.zip git clone https://github.com/YerbaMate/grails.app.test.git
+	/PrizyPricer/script/pricy_prizer_db.sql
 5) Go to the root directory of the project (/PrizyPricer), there you will find two scripts named grailsw.sh and grailsw.bat (sh for linux OS and .bat for Windows OS).
 I will proceed the execution of the script in a linux OS.
 In windows is the same with the grailsw.bat file.
 6) Build the app.
 	./grailsw compile